-The Board of Directors of PetroShale Inc. ("PetroShale") has adopted this bonus award incentive plan (the "Plan") governing the issuance of Bonus Awards (as defined herein) of PetroShale to Service Providers (as defined herein).
+The Board of Directors of PetroShale Inc. ("PetroShale" or the "Corporation"), to be renamed Lucero Energy Corp. (subject to shareholder approval), has adopted this bonus award incentive plan (the "Plan") governing the issuance of Bonus Awards (as defined herein) of PetroShale to Service Providers (as defined herein).